HorizenOfficial/evm-documentation/docs/01-introduction_what_is_eon/03-environments.md

 ## Chain ID

-The `chainId` was introduced by Ethereum to prevent replay attacks on different networks, where every EVM-compatible blockchain should have its own and unique Chain ID.
+The `chainId` was introduced by Ethereum to prevent replay attacks on different networks, where every EVM-compatible blockchain should have its own unique Chain ID.

 <table>